Three ecosystems. Three collections. One circular loop.

 Hand-pressed into azulejo art pieces

-Revenue funds more cleanup → loop repeats
+Revenue will fund more cleanup → the loop continues

 Prototyping with Fab Lab Lisboa

-From Portuguese waste to Portuguese heritage
+From waste to heritage

 Three ecosystems, one mission.
 Beaches.
 Forests.
 City streets.
 Each collection comes from a different place, and each sale sends money back to clean up that same place.